feelpp/feelpp/QuickReference/integrals.md

 ## Integrals_Computing Computing my first Integrals
-This part explains how to integrate on a mesh with \feel (source \c "doc/manual/tutorial/myintegrals.cpp").
+This part explains how to integrate on a mesh with Feel++ (source \c "doc/manual/tutorial/myintegrals.cpp").

 Let's consider the domain $$\Omega=[0,1]^d$$ and associated meshes.<br>
 Here, we want to integrate the following function